Open University: Staff

-The majority of staff are part-time associate lecturers and, as of the 2009–10 academic year, almost 8,000 work for the OU.
-There are also 1,286 (mostly full-time) salaried academic employees (central academics based at Walton Hall and staff tutors based in a variety of regional locations) who are research active and responsible for the production and presentation of teaching materials, 1,931 who are academic-related and 1,902 support staff (including secretaries and technicians).
-Salaries are the OU's main cost—over £275 million for the 2009–2010 academic year.
-In 2010 the OU became one of the Sunday Times Best Places to Work in the Public Sector.
+The majority of staff are part-time associate lecturers and, as of the 2021–22 academic year, almost 5,000 work for the OU.
+There are also 1,427 (mostly full-time) salaried academic employees (central academics based at Walton Hall and staff tutors based in a variety of regional locations) who are research active and responsible for the production and presentation of teaching materials, 2,502 who are academic-related and 1,905 support staff (including secretaries and technicians).
+Salaries are the OU's main cost—over £598 million for the 2021–22 academic year.
+In 2010, The Sunday Times named OU as one of the 'Best Places to Work in the Public Sector'.

 Credit union

 Open University Employees Credit Union is a savings and loans co-operative established by the university for staff in 1994.
 A member of the Association of British Credit Unions, it is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the PRA.
 Ultimately, like the banks and building societies, members’ savings are protected against business failure by the Financial Services Compensation Scheme.